Ataxia123/Notes/Procedures/Obsidian_Hub/CONTRIBUTING.md

 #### [[🗂️ 05 - Concepts]]
 This folder serves as some sort of wiki or dictionary for all the technical and PKM-terms you will find when people are talking about Obsidian.
 Rather than explaining concepts like [[Zettelkasten]] in every guide or at the note of every plugin developed for it, you can simply refer to it's concept note.

 Naturally, new notes on concepts not explained in this vault yet, are welcome.
-Use the [[T - New Concept|Template for new concept notes]] to add information here.
+Use the [[T - New Question|Template for new concept notes]] to add information here.
 Be sure to also use the [Unlinked Mentions Feature](https://help.obsidian.md/How+to/Add+aliases+to+note#Find+unlinked+mentions) to find all the notes which should be linked to the new concept.

 ## On Note Location and Note Links